-Back on 101, skirt Hood Canal for about 30 miles of scenic shoreline, passing through tiny villages.
-The route continues north and eventually veers west, where you’ll come to lavender-laden Sequim (pronounced “skwim”) and a respite from wet weather: The town sits in a rain shadow and typically boasts a sunny, dry climate.
+Head back to SR 101 and veer west, where you’ll come to lavender-laden Sequim (pronounced “skwim”) and a respite from wet weather.
+The town sits in a rain shadow and typically boasts a sunny, dry climate.
 Adventure seekers can take a one-hour drive through the Olympic Game Farm to see and feed (wheat bread only) llamas, yaks, bears and more.
 Chances are a bison will slobber on your car window, hungry for another slice.

-Next up, nestled between the Strait of Juan de Fuca and the Olympic Mountains, is Port Angeles, a good stopping point for the day.
+Next, continue about 30 minutes west to Port Angeles, nestled between the Strait of Juan de Fuca and the Olympic Mountains.
+This is a great stopping point for the day.
 Unwind with a glass of vino at Olympic Cellars Winery, a woman-run operation set in a whimsically restored 1890s barn, before sitting down for dinner at Bella Italia, Sabai Thai or any of the wide number of dining options.

 If you have an extra day, use Port Angeles as a jumping-off point for explorations of Olympic National Park—a World Heritage site—and spectacular Hurricane Ridge before heading back onto the highway.